deltachat/deltachat-pages/zh_CN/help.md

 **Your contact reinstalled Delta Chat using their old account login**

-If they have [a backup file](#backup), they should remove the account from the new device and rather import the backup file to re-create their account.
+If they have [a backup file](#backup), they should remove the profile from the new device and rather import the backup file to re-create their profile.
 As soon as they message you afterwards, the warning will be gone and guaranteed encryption is re-established for this contact.